jmhung/EE380L/README.md

 # EE380L
-This is repository of the ipython notebooks from the class EE380L
+This is repository of the ipython notebooks originated from the class EE380L